There are legitimate ways to save big – and a lot of con artists to watch out for

 Read the updates »

 Question: I got an unsolicited email from the “Obama Forgiveness Program.”
 It said I could wipe out my $20,000 in student loans.
 I deleted the email, figuring it was just a scam.
 But now I’m, wondering: Is it?
 I keep seeing ads in my Facebook feed that say the government has programs to forgive student loans.
 But the ads aren’t from the government.
 What’s going on here?
 Is this a legit way to get out of student loan debt or not?

 Howard Dvorkin CPA answers…

 You’re right, Adam — on all counts.

 Yes, the federal government wants to help you pay off your student loans.
-And yes, scammers are using those government programs to steal your money.
+And yes, scammers are using those government programs (and President Obama’s name) to steal your money.

 Unfortunately, student loans are such a huge problem, there’s no simple way to help everyone.
 Americans owe more in student loans ($1.2 trillion) than they do on their credit cards ($847 million).
-The federal government has created five distinct programs, each with their own requirements and none of them very easy to navigate.
+The Department of Education has created five distinct programs, each with their own requirements and none of them very easy to navigate.

 Like filing your taxes without going to an accountant, you can apply for these programs by yourself.
 But just like your taxes, it can get confusing in a hurry.
 That’s why you’re seeing all those Facebook ads and getting all those emails, Adam.

 Specialty businesses have sprung up to help you walk through the process.
 Of course, just like accountants, they want to be paid for their services — and just like accountants, their prices vary.
 Many are honest, but some are con artists.
 (Over the summer, NBC News reported on the “Obama Loan Forgiveness Program” scam.)